roboll/helmfile/README.md

 ### lint

 The `helmfile lint` sub-command runs a `helm lint` across all of the charts/releases defined in the manifest.
 Non local charts will be fetched into a temporary folder which will be deleted once the task is completed.

+### fetch

+The `helmfile fetch` sub-command downloads or copies local charts to a local directory for debug purpose.
+The local directory must be specified with `--output-dir`.

 ## Paths Overview